 Children of all ages are welcome on this excellent 4-day Victoria Falls Tours, staying either in Zimbabwe or Zambia – the choice is yours.
 Our Victoria Falls guide explains the difference.

-This family-friendly Victoria Falls Tour includes three nights of hotel accommodation and activities - a Zambezi River Sunset Cruise, a Cultural Village Tour, a 15-minute Helicopter Flight over Victoria Falls, and a Chobe National Park Safari.
-It also includes a half-day Canoe Trip on the Upper Zambezi, but the minimum age for canoeing is 10 years old.
+This family-friendly Victoria Falls Tour includes three nights of hotel accommodation and activities - a Zambezi River sunset cruise, a cultural village tour, a 15-minute helicopter flight over Victoria Falls, and a Chobe National Park safari.
+It also includes a half-day canoe trip on the Upper Zambezi, but the minimum age for canoeing is 10 years old.

-If you are visiting Cape Town, South Africa, there is a great selection of family safari packages to choose from.
+If you are visiting Cape Town, South Africa, there is a great selection of family safaris to choose from.
 These are family-friendly and malaria-free wildlife safari options located a short drive from the city.
 They make a perfect addition to a family holiday in Cape Town and offer a range of activities to keep your little people occupied.

 Encounter an array of wild animals, birds, and small creatures in the 58,000-hectare Sanbona Wildlife Reserve, which hosts Africa's Big 5 (leopards, rhinos, elephants, buffalos, and lions).

-Sanbona is an ideal South African destination for a family safari.
+Sanbona is an ideal South African destination for family safaris.
 It offers a "Kids on Safari" package where your kids receive an explorer kit and undertake a range of fun activities, from treasure hunts, day and evening mini bush walks, fascinating rock art tours, insect catching and nighttime "frogging" expeditions.
 The family-friendly lodge also has interactive activity books, educational DVDs, and a selection of puzzles, board games, and books to keep curious minds occupied.
 Child minding services are also available (at additional cost).

 Aquila Private Game Reserve is a 10,000-hectare conservancy close to Cape Town.
 It is home to the Big 5 – elephant, lion, buffalo, rhino, and leopard - as well as a host of other birds and animals and dramatic Karoo landscapes.

-Many Reserves have an age restriction for children on game drives, but in Aquila, children can enjoy the game drives with their parents.
+Many reserves have an age restriction for children on game drives, but in Aquila, children can enjoy the game drives with their parents.
 The family-friendly lodge also has a dedicated Kids Adventure Zone for indoor and outdoor fun.
 Here, your little ones can enjoy the mini golf course, challenge you to a game of giant chess, build sandcastles, swing on the jungle gym, or unwind with electronic games.
 Come nightfall, the family can gather around the fire for a marshmallow braai (barbecue) and do stargazing under the star-studded Karoo sky.
 Child minding services are also available (at additional cost).

 Check out other family-friendly Cape Town safari options to malaria-free Big 5 game reserves near the city.

-The Garden Route is one of the most scenic stretches of land in Southern Africa, with beautiful beaches and bays, lakes and mountains and indigenous forests.
+The Garden Route is one of the most scenic stretches of land in southern Africa, with beautiful beaches and bays, lakes and mountains and indigenous forests.
 See our Garden Route travel guide for all the highlights.

-These Garden Route Tours depart from Cape Town in South Africa.
+These Garden Route tours depart from Cape Town in South Africa.

 This family safari takes you through the beautiful Robertson Valley with its mountain scenery and vineyards.
 Then to Oudtshoorn to learn about ostriches and the astonishing Cango Caves.
 You take a hair-raising drive up the mountains of the Swartberg Pass and through breathtaking scenery and more beautiful mountain passes en route to the popular coastal town of Knysna, and then a safari in the private Botlierskop Game Reserve en route back to Cape Town.